Admission to Rickmansworth School

 NUMBER OF APPEALS UPHELD

-If you wish to appeal and are a Hertfordshire resident, you can access the online system via your admissions account.
-Parents who live out-of-county or who applied on paper should now use the appeals online system and will need to contact the Hertfordshire County Council Customer Service Centre on 0300 123 4043 in order to obtain registration details to gain access.
+Parents who live out-of-county or who applied on paper will need to contact Hertfordshire County Council's Customer Service Centre on 0300 123 4043 in order to obtain their registration details to gain access.
 These they will be sent via automated email.

 Appeals lodged by